-PROGRAM INFORMATION
+PROGRAM DESIGN

-PROGRAM DESIGN: The State of New Jersey mandates full day/full year education for all three and four year old children in specific school districts.
-The Orange Township Public Schools offers a FREE six hour educational program in our district's public schools as well as the neighborhood childcare facilities.
-Before and aftercare services are available as well, however, there are associated costs, please see page 11 (Before & Aftercare) for additional information.
+The State of New Jersey mandates full day/full year education for all three and four-year-old children in specific school districts.
+The Orange Township Public Schools offers a FREE six-hour educational program in our district's public schools as well as the neighborhood childcare facilities.
+Before and aftercare services are available as well, however, there are associated costs, please see page I I (Before & Aftercare) for additional information.
 This mixed delivery system allows families greater flexibility in choosing the school/center that works best for the family.
 However, placement at the schools/centers is on a first come first basis.
 Every effort is made to place your child at your school of choice.
-If there is no space at the school of your choice at the time of registration, we will work diligently to place your child at a school/center of your second choice.
-Your child will then be placed on a transfer waiting list for the first-choice school and you will be notified as to when space becomes available.
+If there is no space at the school/center of your second choice.
+Your child will then be placed on a transfer waiting list for the first choice school, and you will be notified as to when space becomes available.

 - Transportation There is no transportation provided; however, preschoolers identified as preschool disabled are eligible for transportation services provided by the district's Department of Special Services. - Potty Training You child does not need to be potty trained to begin school.
 Teachers will work with families to assist with this process.
-If your child is not yet potty trained, you must provide at least three clean complete changes of clothing at all times.
+If your child is not yet potty trained, you must always provide at least three clean complete changes of clothing.
 You must also provide the diapers and wipes needed. - Uniforms They are optional in district preschool classrooms.
 Some of our private providers do require uniforms.
 If your child attends a site that requires uniforms, you will receive information about what your child should wear to school from the Director.
 Please see pages 18 & 19 for additional information regarding clothing.